hotrodorm/hotrod/hotrod-project/hotrod-livesql/tuples.md

 ## Example 7 &mdash; Semi Joins

-A semi join joins a tables or views in the query but does not retrieve any of the data from it.
-If a table is joined but not retrieved (e.g. an anti-join or a plain semi-join) LiveSQL can declare it as such and the semi-joined table is excluded from the tuple.
+A semi join joins a table or view in a query but does not retrieve any of the data from it.
+This is the case of an anti-join or a plain semi-join; when LiveSQL declares it as such the semi-joined table is excluded from the resulting tuple.

-To do this LiveSQL includes joining methods that prepend the word "semi" to them, as in `.semiLeftJoin()`.
+To do this LiveSQL includes extra joining methods that prepend the word "semi" to them, as in `.semiLeftJoin()`.
+This variation is implemented for all types of joins, including inner joins, outer joins, lateral joins, self joins, using explicit join predicates, declaring columns with USING, and natural joins.

-The following query uses an anti-join to retrieve all branches that do not have any sub-branches.
-While the table `p` is joined it's not included in the retrieved tuple:
+The following query uses an anti-join to retrieve all "leaf" branches; that is, branches that do not have any sub-branches.
+While the table `p` is joined in the query for the purpose of eliminating rows its data is not included in the retrieved tuple:

 ```java
 EmployeeTable e = this.employeeDAO.newTable();